derivedpierrelouis/Unity-Firebase-Cloud-Firestore-Example-Project/README.md

 2.Update TextMeshPro to 2.1.0 in package manager.

-3.A window should pop up, Update the dependencies.
+3.A window should pop up, click Add selected registries.

 4.Another window should pop up, click apply.